carbon-design-system/carbon-web-components/docs/styling.md

 As Shadow DOM (one of the Web Components specs that `carbon-custom-elements` uses) promises, styles that `carbon-custom-elements` defines does not affect styles in your application, or vice versa.

-However, there are cases where your application, or a Carbon-derived style guide, wants to change styles of our components.
-There are a couple of options for that.
+However, in cases where your application or a Carbon-derived style guide wants to change the styles of our components, there are a few options.

 ## Using CSS Custom Properties